 In competitive markets, you get one shot at a first impression.
 Your website either supports that impression or destroys it.

 Even the strongest foundations need maintenance.
-Your website isn’t a “set it and forget it” asset.
+A website isn’t something you can set and forget.

 Monthly: Check loading speeds and broken links Quarterly: Review conversion rates and user behavior Yearly: Audit content and update outdated information